robbintt/outlines/procedures/optiplex.md

     - Additionally, your interface name may be different, here called `enp2s0`
         - Find your interface by typing `ifconfig`, it is the one that is not `lo`
     - Ubuntu guarantees consistent naming for these interfaces per hardware configuration
+1. SSH into your computer through your local network at the correct local IP
+    - If you will connect over the internet, test this too through a remote connection
+1. Restart the computer, optionally test SSH again
+1. If everything works, you can remove the peripherals and manage the machine through SSH

 ```